analuisabraga/sql-data-warehouse-project/README.md

 📊 Analytics & Reporting (Data Analysis)

-Goal:

-Develop SQL-based analytical solutions to generate actionable insights into:
+The goal is to develop SQL-based analytical solutions to generate actionable insights into:

     - Customer Behavior
     - Product Performance